CosmoLike/cocoa/README.md

     source setup_cocoa.sh

-The script `setup_cocoa` decompresses the data files and installs a few necessary packages that have not been installed via conda.
+The script `setup_cocoa.sh` decompresses the data files and installs a few necessary packages that have not been installed via conda.

 **Step :three:**: Run the script `compile_cocoa.sh` by typing